Bidding Zone Review

 Reporting on existing bidding zones and their review

-Pursuant to Article 34 of the CACM Regulation, the Agency needs to assess the efficiency of current bidding zone configuration every three years by requesting ENTSO-E to draft a technical report on the current bidding zone configuration and drafting a market report evaluating the impact of the current bidding zone configuration on market efficiency.
-If the technical or the market report reveals inefficiencies in the current bidding zone configuration, the Agency may request the TSOs to launch a review of an existing bidding zone configuration in accordance with Article 32 of the CACM Regulation.
+ACER needs to assess the efficiency of current bidding zone configuration every three years.
+The assessment starts by requesting the European Network of Transmission System Operators (ENTSO-E) to draft a technical report on the current bidding zone configuration, as well as a market report evaluating the impact of the current bidding zone configuration on market efficiency.

-Action 8: In November 2020, the Agency adopted a decision on the methodology and assumptions that are to be used in the bidding zone review process and for the alternative bidding zone configurations to be considered.
-You can find the decision here as well as its Annexes I, Ia, Ib, II and III.
+In November 2020, ACER adopted a decision on the methodology and assumptions that are to be used in the bidding zone review process and for the alternative bidding zone configurations to be considered.

 As TSOs were not able to reach an agreement on alternative configurations to be considered for this bidding zone review, ACER requested TSOs to undergo a locational marginal pricing (LMP) simulation and to submit the results to ACER to take and informed decision.